-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This introductory course is about the theory and contemporary history of global politics from an international relations perspective.
-Subjects include: the nature of personal leadership, the environment. power and decision making; causes of terrorism, war, peace, and relations between national security and domestic political stability: economic development and trade management, technology and the global revolution in communications and interdependence and ethnic and religious identities in regional and global politics.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This introductory course is about the theory and contemporary history of global politics from an international relations perspective.
+Subjects include: the nature of personal leadership, the environment, power and decision making; causes of terrorism, war, peace, and relations between national security and domestic political stability; economic development and trade management, technology and the global revolution in communications and interdependence and ethnic and religious identities in regional and global politics.